 - Introducing Music Recording

 - Introducing Music Sequencing

 We have 3 concerts a year – Christmas Carol Service; Spring Charity Concert; MAD Showcase (Mad, Art & Drama) where the students are encouraged to perform solos, duets, ensembles and in bands of their own as well as the ensembles that are run in school.
 Every two years there is an opportunity for students to go on a Music Tour.
-In 2014 students went to Germany for 4 days and 3 nights.
-In October 2016 we will be taking students to Italy for 7 days and 4 nights.
+In 2014 students went to Germany and in October 2016 we took students to Italy.

 We also have instrumental lessons that happen during the week.
 Students are currently able to take lessons in the following instruments: